tillitis/dev-tillitis/hugo/content.bellatrix/protocol/_index.md

 It's recommended to check if the TKey is in firmware mode before attempting to load a device application.
-Typically this firmware probe is implemented by sending `FW_CMD_NAME_VERSION` with a header byte indicating endpoint 2, firmware.
+Typically this firmware probe is implemented by sending `FW_CMD_NAME_VERSION` with a header byte indicating domain 2, firmware.

-We encourage device app developers to support a firmware probe and reply `NOK` to anything that comes with a header byte for endpoint 2.
+We encourage device app developers to support a firmware probe and reply `NOK` to anything that comes with a header byte for domain 2.

 The sequence looks like this: